lohiermichael/web-developement-bootcamp/section_37:yelcamp:upadate_and_destroy/v9/readme.md

 1. Make the DESTROY route in the campground.js file
 2. Add another button in the show page under a form (to submit the DELETE request it is needed)
 3. Restyle the button inside the form with an id

+# 23. Authorization

+- User can only edit his campgrounds
+- User can only delete his campgrounds
+- Hide/Show edit and delete button for right user

+## Steps

+1. To restrict access to the edit functionality only to the user who made the post, we should match the user id and and the creator of the post id.
+We are not using the middleware this time but rather an internal condition.
+2. As soon as it works for the EDIT route.
+The code can be dried up because it will be used for UPDATE and DELETE routes as well.
+3. Modify the SHOW view to only display the edit and delete buttons if the user matches the owner of the post.
+Hopefully we added to any templates the variable `currentUser` in app.js